Lessons from the Costa Rica government breach

 - Endpoint security – relates to desktop and laptop protection.
 It involves antivirus, anti-malware, and local firewalls.
 Occasionally, it extends to disk encryption, USB protection, and more.
 It may also encompass other devices, BYOD, etc.

 - Server security – like endpoints, we must also secure the servers.
 For Windows servers, this is similar to endpoint security.
 However, server security extends to a wide range of operating systems such as Linux and other Unix variants.
-It also has more focus on remote management and the services provided by the servers.
+It also focuses more on remote management and the services provided by the servers.

 - Email security – is a significant security problem.
 It involves email software, spam filters, and various means of protecting the mail system and its users.